networkservicemesh/site/content/docs/concepts/components_description.md

 **Responsibilities**:
 1. Stores **Network Service** and **Network Service Endpoint** entries
-2. Calculates expirationo time for **Network Service Endpoints** and deletes expired ones
+2. Calculates expiration time for **Network Service Endpoints** and deletes expired ones
+3. Proxies interdomain queries to Registry Proxy if it's presented on the cluster

 # Registry proxy DNS
 **Registry proxy DNS** resolves IPs of remote registries in other NSM domains and proxies **Register**, **Unregister** and **Find** requests to those registries.